Puerto Rico struggles to reach areas cut off by Fiona

 Fiona was forecast to pass near Bermuda early Friday, and then hit easternmost Canada early Saturday, the U.S. National Hurricane Center said.

-The center said Fiona had maximum sustained winds of 130 mph (215 kph) late Wednesday.
-It was centered about 550 miles (885 kilometers) southwest of Bermuda, heading north at 10 mph (17 kph).
-It was forecast to pass close by Bermuda early Friday.
+The center said Fiona had maximum sustained winds of 130 mph (215 kph) on Thursday morning.
+It was centered about 485 miles (780 kilometers) southwest of Bermuda, heading north-northeast at 13 mph (20 kph).

+The hurricane was forecast to pass just west of Bermuda late Thursday.
+A hurricane warning was in effect for the British territory.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.